 HDC Application Procedures

-You will need to submit 2 hard copies of the application and supporting documentation, the fee of $25.00, the Community Newspaper form, and a flash drive containing all materials and plans.
+You will need to submit 2 hard copies of the Application (below) and supporting documentation, the Legal Ad Form (below), the fee of $25.00, and a flash drive containing all materials and plans.

-If you have any questions regarding the current application process, please email Heather Carey at firstname.lastname@example.org.
+If you have any questions regarding the current application process, please email HDC staff.

 Preparing for Historic Districts Commission Hearings

 The Historic Districts Commission (HDC) is a volunteer board of Concord residents appointed by the Board of Selectmen to implement the Concord Historic Districts Act.
-(The HDC recommends that applicants read the Act.)
-The HDC members expertise may include architecture, design, law, and the experience of having lived in a historic home or a historic District
+(The HDC recommends that applicants read the Act and the Concord HDC Design Guidelines.)
+The HDC members expertise may include architecture, design, law, and the experience of having lived in a historic home or a historic district.

 The HDC is allowed to rule only on whether an exterior change is appropriate for a historic district.
 The Act does not allow the HDC to consider factors such as privacy, safety, or convenience in its hearing and decisions; to do otherwise is a violation of the authority of the HDC as set forth in the Act.
 Rather, the HDC must consider architectural significance, historical significance, general design, material, size, massing, shape in relation to its site, its surroundings, and to existing buildings and their arrangement, and how the changes affect landscaping.
 Decisions are made on a case-by-case basis. (e.g. A structure that was approved by the 1973 or 1984 HDC may not be approved by today’s HDC.)